klpurves/Python_breathingApp/README.md

 You will end up with a csv file (click_timeStamp.csv) in the same folder as the python task file.

-It has 3 columns, click ClickCount, Date and time
+It has 4 columns, ClickCount, Date, time and unix timestamp.

 if done correctly as per instructions above, your click counts will correspond with the following.